ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Honestly, there may have been a good answer!
 I may have been being judgemental.
 To myself, alone, in my apartment.

-To be clear: three days into a job, I do have to say that I wasn't "casing the joint", because, as a matter of knowing how to do my job as a web developer -- knowing that Weber-Aufderhar.us uses Auth0 would be simple as visiting their incredibly public website and seeing Auth0's URLs listed somewhere in the requests made to compose the incredibly public website Weber-Aufderhar.us used that they were hiring me to help make.
+To be clear: three days into a job, I do have to say that I wasn't "casing the joint", because, as a matter of knowing how to do my job as a web developer -- knowing that Runolfsdottir Group.us uses Auth0 would be simple as visiting their incredibly public website and seeing Auth0's URLs listed somewhere in the requests made to compose the incredibly public website Runolfsdottir Group.us used that they were hiring me to help make.

 It's kind of like seeing the brand name of a lock on the door of your employer's office, probably not something weird for the guy who works on the front of the employer's office, website wise, to take note of.

-Meaning, finding out Weber-Aufderhar used Auth0 for authentication wasn't a secret.
+Meaning, finding out Runolfsdottir Group used Auth0 for authentication wasn't a secret.
 If I wanted to know, I could've found out without every working there or looking at their code.

 But again, I may have sounded _really_ judgemental.